Your integrated accessibility plan is in good hands.

 - Delivery of training sessions one of which could include a keynote presentation opening where you invite others you’d like to attend the keynote.

-- Develop a document accessibility strategy as to you how legacy documents and future documents will become accessible (including who will do what and how, by source document type).
+- Develop an accessibility strategy as to you how legacy documents and future documents will become accessible (including who will do what and how, by source document type).

 - Review, audit, and/or usability testing of websites and electronic documents for accessibility compliance.